 This subjective assessment is a difficult one to make and will vary from case to case.
 This uncertainty about the extent of the duty could cause problems for property owners, as they may not know what is expected of them, whether permitting access or paying for remedial works.
 Anyone concerned about a problem like this should obtain expert advice early on, in order to avoid complex litigation and significant legal costs.

-For more information on any of the issues raised in this article, please contact us on 0117 904 6000.
+For more information on any of the issues raised in this article, please contact our Civil Litigation department or call us on 0117 904 6000.